 - 6 tablespoon powdered sugar aka confectioner sugar or icing sugar

-- 2 drops liquid food colouring of any color you like
+- 2 drops red food colouring or any color you like

 Instructions